Playroll Blog

 Beyond base pay, companies may also offer bonuses, commissions, or profit-sharing to reward performance to boost employee retention.

-You decide how pay motivates performance and fits your setup.
-Let’s break down the options and when each works best:
+You decide how pay motivates performance and fits your setup of when and how employees are paid.

 With salaried employees, you pay a fixed amount at regular intervals (monthly, biweekly, or weekly).
 Salaried employees are guaranteed a steady paycheck regardless of hours worked.
 Employers are often expected to offer benefits such as healthcare, retirement plans, and paid time off.
 This builds stability around their role and schedule.
 These workers are generally exempt from overtime.
 This simplifies payroll but may lead to unpaid extra work.